treasure-data/treasure-boxes/id_unification/README.md

 ```
 td wf start id_unification id_unification --session now
 ```
-Alternately, you could do the same on web console.
+Alternately, you could also do the same on web console.

 ### 6. Check Result